-- Preheat the oven to 375 degrees F and spray a large muffin tin with PAM, set aside.
+Preheat the oven to 375° F and spray a large 6-cup muffin tin with non-stick baking spray.

-- Using a stand mixer, add the softened butter and granulated sugar to the mixing bowl and cream together until smooth and well combined.
-Then add in the maple syrup, eggs, milk, yogurt and vanilla until mixed.
+Using a stand mixer or hand mixer, cream the softened butter and granulated sugar together until smooth and well combined.
+Then add in the maple syrup, eggs, milk, yogurt and vanilla and mix again.

-- Remove the bowl from the stand mixer and fold in the flour, baking soda and powder, cinnamon and salt using a rubber spatula.
-Mixture may seem thin, fold until incorporated.
+Remove the bowl from the stand mixer and using a rubber spatula, fold in the flour, baking soda, baking powder, cinnamon and salt.
+Mixture may seem thin, that's okay.
+Fold until incorporated.

 Spoon the batter into the muffin tins and bake for 18-20 minutes or until you insert a toothpick and it comes out clean.
 While the muffins bake, combine the cinnamon and sugar together in a small dish.
 Melt the butter separately in the microwave in a microwave safe dish for 10-15 seconds or until melted.

 When the muffins are done, remove from oven and brush the butter on the muffin tops.
 Lastly, sprinkle with a pinch of cinnamon & sugar on top.